evertramos/nginx-proxy-automation/.github/README.md

 #
 ## NGINX file path (mount into the host)
-# Here you can configure the path where nginx stores the configuration, certificates.
+# Here you can configure the path where nginx stores all the configurations and certificates.
-# With the value ./nginx-data it would be create a new sub-folder into your current path.
+# With the value ./nginx-data it creates a new sub-folder into your current path.

 NGINX_FILES_PATH=./nginx-data